followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/getRowElement(rowIndex).md

 <!--returnType-->jQuery|undefined<!--/returnType-->
 <!--returnDescription-->
-The row element; provides access to <a href="http://api.jquery.com/?s=element">element-related jQuery operations</a>.
+The element of the row; provides access to <a href="http://api.jquery.com/?s=element">element-related jQuery operations</a>.
 <!--/returnDescription-->

 <!--fullDescription-->
-Note that if the **DataGrid** has [fixed columns](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Columns/Fixing_Grid_Columns), the method returns two row elements: the first with columns that are not fixed, the second with fixed columns.
+Note that if the widget has [fixed columns]({basewidgetpath}/Configuration/columnFixing/), the method returns an array of two separate elements: with unfixed and with fixed columns.
 <!--/fullDescription-->